 Employee perks and reward programs.

-In the US, 84% of businesses claim to offer employees some form of non-cash incentive awards.
-This includes incentive travel, merchandise, gift cards, and award points (Incentive Federation).
+Past research shows 84% of U.S. businesses offer employees some form of non-cash incentive awards including incentive travel, merchandise, gift cards, and award points (Incentive Federation).

 Employers are seeing the results of these efforts.
-According to one source, 89% of HR professionals believe that recognition programs are contributing to a better worker experience.
+According to one 2018 survey, 89% of HR professionals believe that recognition programs contribute to a better worker experience.

-Compared to the costs of replacing and retraining team members, or adding costly benefits, simple acts of appreciation and low-cost perks can go a long way when it comes to keeping your people happy - and may be all the added incentive they require to stay put.
+With employee burn-out, COVID vaccinations and employee turnover all projected to rise — and compared to the costs of replacing and retraining team members, or adding costly benefits — simple acts of appreciation and low-cost perks can go a long way when it comes to keeping your people happy.
+And they may be all the added incentive employees need to stay put.